-ARM Compiler 6 provides support for some pragmas that were supported in older armcc compiler versions.
+ARM Compiler 6 provides support for some pragmas that are supported in ARM Compiler 5.
 Other pragmas are not supported, or must be replaced with alternatives.

-The following table lists some of the commonly used pragmas that are supported by older versions of the compiler but are not supported by ARM Compiler 6.
+The following table lists some of the commonly used pragmas that are supported by ARM Compiler 5 but are not supported by ARM Compiler 6.
 Replace any instances of these pragmas in your code with the recommended alternative.